 Visit salary.com to review salaries for Licensed Practical Nurses in the Henderson area.

 In the classroom, you learn theory and basic nursing skills.
-Outside it, you gain valuable experience in a variety of health care settings and community agencies, including hospitals, long-term care facilities, clinics, and child care centers.
+Outside the classroom you gain valuable experience in a variety of health care settings and community agencies, including hospitals, long-term care facilities, clinics, and child care centers.
 Check the Academic Plan for more information.
-The Practical Nursing program is a Selective Admissions program and is approved by the Kentucky Board of Nursing and is accredited by the National League for Nursing Accrediting Commission.
+The Practical Nursing program is a Selective Admissions program and is approved by the Kentucky Board of Nursing.
+All applicants must have attended a pre-admissions conference within the last two years.
 Check the LPN program brochure for more information.

 LPNs work in a variety of health care settings, including hospitals, acute and long-term care facilities, home health agencies, clinics, schools, doctors' and dentists' offices, industrial settings, nursing homes, and rehabilitation agencies.